cchanging/asterinas/test/benchmark/README.md

 ### Step 3: Update Suite's `summary.json`

-Asterinas is an increasingly continuous improvement project.
+Astros is an increasingly continuous improvement project.
 Consequently, while some benchmarks have been incorporated into the Benchmark Collection, their optimization is still ongoing.
 We do not wish to display these benchmarks on the overview charts.
 Therefore, we define the benchmarks that should be shown in the `summary.json` file.
 Only the benchmarks in the `summary.json` file can be displayed on the overview charts.
 Note that the standalone benchmark results are still available in the respective benchmark suite's page.

 To include a new benchmark in the suite's summary table, we need to update the `summary.json` file at the root of the suite.
 Taking `sqlite` for example: